-The architect chose a suspension roof structure in which wire ropes suspended the roof, a construction method never before seen in the world.
+The architect chose a suspension roof structure in which wire ropes suspended the roof, a construction method that had never been seen before in the world.
 Such unprecedented technology was a challenge.

 The scale of the Suspension Roof Structure

 Two large steel cables are supported between two structural towers and anchored into concrete supports on the ground.
-The suspended cables form a tensile tent-like roofing structure; a series of pre-stressed cables are suspended from the two main cables that drape toward the concrete structure that creates the gymnasium base and provides the necessary structure for the seating within the stadium.
+The suspended cables form a tensile tent-like roofing structure; a series of pre-stressed wires are suspended from the two main lines that drape toward the concrete structure that creates the gymnasium base and provides the necessary structure for seating within the stadium.

 To build a vast space without even one intervening column, two main cables that were 33 centimeters in diameter and weighed 250 tons were strung between two structural support columns 40 meters in height and 126 meters apart.
 Wire ropes were stretched in a crosswise fashion down the left and right sides, suspending the massive roof.
 A suspension roof structure using wire ropes was designed for that unprecedented roof span.
 The successful bid for the unique, unprecedented structure was chosen only 20 months before the Olympic Games.